-If you’ve paddled, or planned to paddle in Algonquin Park, then you have likely come across The Portage Store.
-The store is located on Canoe Lake in the heart of the park, they will make you Algonquin trip unforgettable, whether you are embarking on a 5-day back country trip or planning a day paddle on Canoe Lake (followed by a delicious burger at their waterfront restaurant).
+If you’ve paddled, or plan to paddle in Algonquin Park, then you have likely come across The Portage Store.
+Located on Canoe Lake in the heart of the park, they will make you Algonquin trip unforgettable, whether you are embarking on a 5-day backcountry trek or planning a day paddle on Canoe Lake (followed by a delicious burger at their waterfront restaurant).

 Daily guided and self-guided paddling adventures

 There is nothing more serene than hearing loon calls in the morning or paddling into the sunset in the evening.
 You can try your hand at this most Canadian of experiences with The Portage Store’s daily full-day and half-day guided tours, or you can rent a canoe for your own self-guided day adventure.

 Overnight paddling trips in Algonquin Park